facebookresearch/ReAgent/README.md

 Running models in OpenAI Gym environments requires platforms with OpenAI Gym support.
 Windows support for OpenAI Gym is being tracked [here](https://github.com/openai/gym/issues/11).

-OpenAI Gym can be installed using [pip](https://pypi.python.org/pypi/pip) which should come with your python installation in the case of linux or with anaconda in the case of OS/X.  To install the basic environments ([classic control](https://gym.openai.com/envs#classic_control), [toy text](https://gym.openai.com/envs#toy_text), and [algorithmic](https://gym.openai.com/envs#algorithmic)), run:
+OpenAI Gym can be installed using [pip](https://pypi.python.org/pypi/pip) which should come with your python installation in the case of linux or with anaconda in the case of OSX.
+To install the basic environments ([classic control](https://gym.openai.com/envs#classic_control), [toy text](https://gym.openai.com/envs#toy_text), and [algorithmic](https://gym.openai.com/envs#algorithmic)), run:
 ```
 pip install gym
 ```